 These two twins are the Spartan's best friends.
 They, like the Spartan, want to save their city from the Romans and will happily die for their city.
-Castor is more cautious than his brother, who tends to rush into things without thinking.
+Castor is more cautious than Pollux, whom tends to rush into things without thinking.

 Electra is princess of the Amazons.
 She is a fierce warrior and hates the Romans as much as the Spartan.
-She becomes friends with the Spartan they help each other escape the Roman camp.
+She becomes friends with the Spartan when they helped each other escape the Roman camp.

 Being the Roman emperor, Tiberius wants nothing less than world domination.
-Therefore, he sends his army to destroy the last stronghold in Greece - Sparta.
+He is the one that issued his army to conquer all of Greece.

 A Praetorian prefect, Sejanus is in charge of some of the most fearsome assassins in the Roman army.
 He is a ruthless and cunning soldier who has strange magical powers.

 The Roman General in charge of the attacks on Sparta.
-Crassus is evil and cares only for promotion.
+Crassus is vile and cares only for his promotion.
 He despises the Spartans for daring to stand against Rome and wants to burn their city to the ground.

 The king of the Spartans, King Leonidas is indeed a mightily warrior.
 He loves his city and will protect it with his life.
 He is a skilled fighter, second only to the Spartan.